Microsoft/azure-docs.pt-pt/articles/site-recovery/azure-to-azure-how-to-enable-zone-to-zone-disaster-recovery.md

 ### <a name="log-in"></a>Iniciar sessão

-Faça login no portal Azure.
+Inicie sessão no portal do Azure.

 ### <a name="enable-replication-for-the-zonal-azure-virtual-machine"></a>Ativar a replicação para a máquina virtual zonal Azure